escire/Convert2XML/INSTALL.md

 - Windows Server
 - Microsoft Office 2013 (Word)
 - IIS Express
-- Visual Studio 2013
+- XML Processing for the .NET Framework
+- Java SE Development Kit 8

 #### Installation

-1. Download all files inside folder "webservice".
-2. Create a deployment package on the source computer by using Visual Studio 2013.
+1. Download and unzip the file "convertidor.zip".
-3. In IIS, create a new entry in the file "config\applicationhost.config" in "sites".
+2. In IIS, create a new entry in the file "config\applicationhost.config" in "sites".
-4. Start IIS.
+3. Start IIS.

 ### Plugin

-1. Download all files inside folder "plugin_ojs", compress them and name the file: converter.tar.gz.
+1. Download the file: convert2xml.tar.gz.
 2. Log into your OJS installation as manager.
 3. Go to "System modules".
 4. Go to "Install a new module".
-5. Install the file converter.tar.gz.
+5. Install the file convert2xml.tar.gz.
-6. Within generic modules, go to the module configuration and write the data: user, password and URL of the webservice.
-If you want you can register in http://converter.escire.mx/admin/Registro.aspx to use our webservice for 30 days for free.
+6. Within generic modules, go to the module configuration and write the data: URL of the webservice.
-7. When installing the converter will create a user with editor permissions, do not edit the user, edit the user data in the ConverterPlugin.inc.php this file.
-8. Add the hook to call in the file: "[OJS]/templates/sectionEditor/submissionEditing.tpl".
-Edit the file by adding the following line:<br />
-{call_hook name="Converter"}<br />
-it should be placed just before the line:<br />
-{include file="sectionEditor/submission/layout.tpl"}

 ## Español
 \([View in english](#english)\)